10 Wonderful Things to See in Würzburg Germany (Travel Guide)

 When you’re in the historical Franconian wine country that’s been around for over 1000 years you have multiple options for local wine experiences to enjoy like wine tasting mentioned above and one of their many wine festivals that take place throughout the year.

 It’s hard to find out when ALL the wine festivities take place here in Würzburg, Germany because there are so many.
-The tourism website has a list of some of the most significant ones, some of which take place at the same time as the beer festivals where you can double down on your local drinking specialties!
+This website has a list of some of the most significant ones, some of which take place at the same time as the beer festivals where you can double down on your local drinking specialties!

 This is easily one of the best experiences and things to see in Würzburg, Germany.

-Where to stay in Würzburg Germany
+Where to Stay in Würzburg

-$ GHOTEL & Living
+GHOTEL & Living

-This is a great option for where to stay in Würzburg, Germany right next to the Würzburg Hbf train station.
+GHOTEL & Living is a great option for where to stay in Würzburg, Germany right next to the Würzburg Hbf train station and where we’ve personally stayed on two visits.
 The rooms are modern and comfortable with a great breakfast spread.
 We recommend requesting a room on the higher floors with a view of the city.
-It was great waking up each morning with a floor to ceiling view of Würzburg, Germany.
+It was great waking up each morning with a floor-to-ceiling view of Würzburg!
+Book Now on Booking.com

 If you’re making your way all the way out here consider checking out the gorgeous, medieval city of Regensburg, Germany as well.